-The state’s population is listed as 41 percent white and 40 percent Hispanic, the second highest of any state, trailing only New Mexico.
-Another 12 percent is listed as Black with 5 percent Asian.
+The state’s population is listed as 40 percent white and 40 percent Hispanic, the second highest of any state, trailing only New Mexico and just ahead of California.
+Another 11 percent is listed as Black with 5 percent Asian.

-Texas also has a median age of about 35 years, the third youngest among the states.
+Texas also has a median age of slightly under 35 years, the third youngest among the states.

 In its early history Texas was inhabited by Paleo-Indians who hunted mammoths beginning 10,000 years ago.
 It was ruled by France and Spain after 1500 before Mexico laid claim to the land.
 That reign lasted until 1836 when Texas became an independent republic sitting between the United States and Mexico.
 It was admitted as a U.S. state in 1845.